 As we await more IRS guidance on the tax reform act, we will also continue to monitor how states are responding.
 In the meantime, if you have questions about business succession planning, wealth transfer planning—including estate, gifts, and charitable planning—estate settlement and compliance, trust accounting and administration or need audit support, reach out to Brooke Hanssen today.

-Brooke Hanssen is a Senior Manager and service area leader in the Estate, Gift, and Trust tax services area.
+Brooke Hanssen is a Director and Service Area Leader in the Estate, Gift, and Trust tax services area.
 She assists clients with business succession planning, wealth transfer planning—including estate, gifts, and charitable planning—estate settlement and compliance, trust accounting and administration, and audit support in the Estate, Gift, and Trust area.
 Brooke also advises clients on cash flow planning for retirement and goal-based objectives.
 While she supports Redpath clients in all industries, Brooke is an active member of the Manufacturing and Distribution Industry Team.
 Brooke has provided public accounting services since 2007 and joined Redpath and Company in 2012.More posts by Brooke Hanssen